-Handbook Relation/Purpose

-CIH General underwriting procedures.
+Handbook Relation/Purpose GSH General standards procedures, providing the official FCIC approved standards for policies administered by AIPs.
 DSSH Form standards and procedures, and required statements and disclosures.

-G. AIPs and Agents
+F. AIPs and Agents

 AIP's may authorize contracted agents to perform all functions and actions provided in this handbook, except for: